 Micro entities must still send statutory accounts to company members and to HMRC as part of their Company Tax Return.

 Dormant companies only need to prepare dormant accounts.
 These are made up of a balance sheet and notes about the accounts.
 They don’t have to send anything to HMRC, but they must tell HMRC that the company is dormant for Corporation Tax purposes.

 How and when to deliver annual accounts to Companies House and HMRC

-Full annual accounts for HMRC must be included with each Company Tax Return and filed online within 12 months of the end of each corporation tax accounting period.
+Full annual accounts for HMRC must be included with each Company Tax Return and filed online no later than 12 months after the end of each Corporation Tax accounting period.

 What is my company’s accounting reference date (ARD)

 All companies are given an accounting reference date (ARD) when they are registered at Companies House.
 This date represents the end of the company’s financial year.
-It is normally 12 months long.
+It is normally 12 months’ long.
 The first ARD for a company will be the anniversary of the last day of the month in which it was incorporated.
+For example:

-- Annual accounts must be ‘made up’ to this accounting reference date and filed with Companies House no later than 9 months after the ARD.
+- Annual accounts must be ‘made up’ to this accounting reference date and filed at Companies House no later than 9 months after the ARD

 Can I change my accounting reference date?

-Yes, you can change your ARD at any time before the filing deadline.
+Yes, you can change your accounting reference date at any time, as long as it’s before the filing deadline.
 You cannot change it if your accounts are overdue, unless the company is in administration.